-You can connect two monitors to your laptop by using a docking station, a USB-C or HDMI splitter, or by connecting one monitor to your laptop’s HDMI port and the other to a USB-C port or a docking station.
+You can connect two monitors to your laptop using a docking station, a USB-C or HDMI splitter, or by clicking one monitor to your laptop’s HDMI port and the other to a USB-C port or a docking station.

-Yes, you can use different monitors for your dual monitor setup, but you should ensure that both monitors have compatible ports and similar resolutions and scaling settings for optimal display quality.
+Yes, you can use different monitors for your dual monitor setup.
+Still, you should ensure that both monitors have compatible ports, similar resolutions, and scaling settings for optimal display quality.